alini159/To-do-List/README.md

 # To do List 📋

-App Lembretes e Tarefas com Kotlin
+App de Lembretes e Tarefas com Kotlin

 ## Telas do App